lruthotto/OptimTools.jl/README.md

 OptimTools.jl
 =========================

 &copy; 2015 [Lars Ruthotto](http://www.mathcs.emory.edu/~lruthot/).
-Released under the [MIT License](https://github.com/lruthotto/KrylovMethods.jl/blob/master/LICENSE).
+Released under the [MIT License](https://github.com/lruthotto/OptimTools.jl/blob/master/LICENSE).

 Julia implementation of some tools for numerical optimization. ``OptimTools`` is primarily designed as a teaching tool.
 The first priority is to provide simple and easy-to-adapt implementations.
 The second priority is computational efficiency and testing.

+## Requirements

+This package requires Julia version 0.3 and [KrylovMethods](https://github.com/lruthotto/KrylovMethods.jl).

 ## Installation